Fully graphic degree sequences and P-stable degree sequences: Appendix: the different definitions of P-stability are really equivalent

 The authors made the remark (without proof) that, while the two definitions formally are different, they are equivalent.

-There is another Markov chain based approach to sample graph realizations for at least three decades, the chain is called \emph{switch Markov Chain}.
+There has been studied another Markov chain based approach to sample graph realizations for at least three decades, the chain is called \emph{switch Markov Chain}.
 In 2022, the rapid mixing of the switch Markov chain was proven on P-stable degree sequences, encompassing all simple, bipartite, and directed degree sequences (\cite{P-stable}), providing the currently available strongest result.
 However, that paper presented a third definition for P-stability \cite[Definition 1.2]{P-stable}.
-They say that a family $\mathcal D$ of degree sequences is {\em P-stable } iff there is a polynomial $p_2(n)$ such that for each graphic sequence $D\in \mathcal D$ with length $n$ we have
+They say that a family $\mathcal D$ of degree sequences is {\em P-stable } if and only if there is a polynomial $p_2(n)$ such that for each graphic sequence $D\in \mathcal D$ with length $n$ we have

 The paper states (again, without proof) that this definition is equivalent to the former ones.

 The following theorem yields immediately that the three definitions of P-stability are indeed equivalent.

 \begin{theorem} Assume that $D=(d_1,\dots, d_n)$ is a graphic degree sequence. \begin{enumerate}[\rm (a)] \item $\max\big(|\mathbb G(\DD {++})|,|\mathbb G(\DD {--})|\big)\le n^2\cdot\big( |\mathbb G(\DD {+-})|+|\mathcal G(D)|\big), $ \item $\max\big(|\mathbb G(\DD {+2})|,|\mathbb G(\DD {-2})|\big )\le n^2\cdot |\mathbb G(\DD {+-})|$, \item $|\mathbb G(\DD {+-})|\le (n^4+n^2)\cdot \min\big(|\mathbb G(\DD {++})|,|\mathbb G(\DD {--})|\big)$. \end{enumerate} \end{theorem}